-Our propane tank in the backyard was hissing and the smell was strong.
+Our propane tank was hissing and the smell was strong.
 I rushed back to the car, called 911, and drove to the end of our driveway.

 Silence.
 I watched our house in the rearview mirror as we sat in the car and waited for the fire department.
 And I cried out to God to protect everyone and our home, my voice breaking, the words falling short.

 But I was looking for Him.
-In that moment of complete helplessness with my mind wanting to fixate on our house exploding, I looked for God in that moment and cried out to Him.
+In that moment of complete helplessness, I looked for God in that moment and cried out to Him.

 And He showed up.

 He came with the roaring siren of a fire truck and four firemen to turn off the tank and inspect our home.
 God protected everyone involved, and He kept our home safe.
-And when I walked side by side with those firemen back into the house, I knew God was already inside and there would be no explosion.
+And when I walked side by side with those firemen back into the house, I knew God was already inside and everything was going to be okay.

 When things leave us holding our breath, anticipating tragedy, look for God, my friends, and cry out to Him.
 Don’t allow those microscopic blobs wearing their tiny crowns to steal your focus or your peace.